Golden Journal No. 36

 Even so, the Americans - still neutral, but definitely aligned against the Axis - took the French forces at Martinique very seriously.
 In August they negotiated an agreement with Robert, under which he undertook not to deploy his naval forces against the British in any capacity nor to allow Axis warships access to Martinique.
 In exchange, the Americans agreed not to invade Martinique.

-Immediately after signing off on the secret agreement with Admiral Robert, the White House ordered the U.S. Navy to prepare plans for an invasion of Martinique.
+Even before signing off on the secret agreement with Admiral Robert, the White House ordered the U.S. Navy to prepare plans for an invasion of Martinique.

 You can carry out that invasion in Golden Journal No. 36: Atlantic Marines.